GoHypernet/hypernet-protocol/packages/contracts/README.md

 ## Environment Variables

-If can set the following environment variable in order to customize your hardhat environment for testing or deployment purposes.
+The following environment variables can be set in order to customize the hardhat environment for testing or deployment purposes.

 `ETH_PROVIDER_URL`: URL that hardhat will use for its RPC provider, if blank then `localhost` is assumed.